 Working with young children can be incredibly rewarding, but it does come with many challenges that can take a toll on your mind, emotions and body.

 Dealing with challenging behavior, conflicts, parent demands and organizing your lessons can be exhausting, and an exhausted teacher cannot be 100% effective.
-It’s important that educators make time to recharge and beat the stressors they encounter in their career.
+Preschool teacher burnout is so common.
+Staying healthy in childcare is important and educators should make time to recharge and beat the stressors they encounter in their career.

 Happy, successful child care professionals practice self-care.
 This means taking time for yourself and reenergizing your mind, body, and emotional health.
 If you’re an early childhood educator looking for self-care tips, we recommend you try the following ideas: